 - The community view of the database.
-This level describes what data level is stored in the database and the relationships among the data. - This level contains the logical structure of the entire database as seen by the DBA. - It is a complete view of the data requirements of the organization that is independent of any storage considerations. - The conceptual level represents: - All entities, their attributes, and their relationships; - The constraints on the data; semantic information about the data; security and integrity information. - The conceptual level supports each external view, in that any data available to a user must be contained in or derivable from, the conceptual level.
-However, this level must not contain any storage-dependent details.
-For instance, the description of an entity should contain only data types of attributes (for example, integer, real, character) and their length (such as the maximum number of digits or characters), but not any storage considerations, such as the number of bytes occupied.
+This level describes what data level is stored in the database and the relationships among the data. - This level contains the logical structure of the entire database as seen by the DBA. - It is a complete view of the data requirements of the organization that is independent of any storage considerations.

+- The conceptual level represents: - All entities, their attributes, and their relationships; - The constraints on the data; semantic information about the data; security and integrity information. - o The conceptual level supports each external view. - This level must not contain any storage-dependent details.
+For instance, the description of an entity should contain only data types of attributes (integer, real, character) and their length (maximum number of digits or characters), but not any storage considerations, such as the number of bytes occupied.